AlgebraIntroduction

 Where Algebra Meets Graphs

 This introduction covers Where Algebra Meets Graphs within Graphical Solutions for GCSE Mathematics.
 Revise Graphical Solutions in Algebra for GCSE Mathematics with 9 exam-style questions and 6 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 1 of 9 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 1 of 10 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position